 Multilingual eCommerce Strategies

-Content strategy for the cooking appliances brand is to create compelling cooking recipes and feature the appliances that are used in the recipe.
+Content strategy for the appliances brand is to create compelling cooking recipes and feature the appliances that are used in the recipe.
 The featured appliances can be directly bought from the recipes.

 You might even want to have different fulfilment pipelines for each country to manage local warehouse delivery synchronization.
 This is managed by defining fulfilment pipelines for each country or region in Crystallize.